auth0/repo-supervisor/README.md

 ## Introduction

-It happens sometimes that you can commit secrets or passwords to your repository by accident.
-The recommended best practice is not commit the secrets, that's obvious.
-But not always that obvious when you have a big merge waiting to be reviewed.
+Unfortunately, sometimes you may accidently commit secrets or passwords to your repository.
+The recommended best practice is not to commit the secrets, that's obvious.
+But it's not always obvious when you have a complex PR waiting to be reviewed.

 This tool allows you to setup a `webhook` that waits for the Pull Requests and scans all interesting files to check for leaked secrets.
-Every time PR is updated it rescans latest changes and generates a report.
+Every time the PR is updated it rescans the latest changes and generates a report.

 <div style="text-align:center"><img src="docs/report.preview.png"/></div>

-Both acknowledge and rejection actions are triggering Slack notification which allows to whether improve or fix secrets detection rules.
+Both acknowledge and reject actions trigger Slack notification which allows you to improve or fix secrets detection rules.

-**Acknowledge** report (YES): Approve that report as valid, detected strings are actual secrets.
+**Acknowledge** report (YES): Accept the report, the detected strings are secrets.

 **Reject** report (NO): Reject report, detected secrets are not credentials but only object identifiers, messages or other not related strings.
-It will help to improve the false-positives ratio.
+It will help to improve the false-positive ratio.

 ## Security checks

-Tool is easily extendable by adding new filter and parsers for a specific format, for now we support `json` and `js` parsing.
+Repo-supervisor can be easily extended by adding a new filter and parsers for a specific format.
+We currently support `json` and `js` parsing.

 - **Entropy Meter** - measures the level of entropy for extracted strings.
 The higher the entropy the higher probability of detecting a secret/password.

 ## Testing

-Testing this tool is super easy without a need to install the actual source code on the webtask platform.
+Testing this tool is super easy as there is no need to install the actual source code on the webtask platform.

 1\.
 Start local wt-cli server